5 Steps to Break Bad Habits

 How to Replace Habits:

-• Smoking: Replace cigarettes with chewing gum, a stress ball, or a quick walk.
+• If you smoke, try chewing gum, squeezing a stress ball, or taking a quick walk when cravings hit

 Step 4: Break It Down